blontic/awsc/.amazonq/rules/development-workflow.md

 - Modifying authentication or configuration flows
 - Adding new command structures or CLI patterns
 - Adding new global flags or configuration options
+- Creating commands that don't follow the mandatory direct-parameter-with-fallback pattern

 ## Documentation Updates Required When:
 - Adding new CLI commands or subcommands